lnls-sirius/pydm-opi/README.md

 [PyEPICS](https://github.com/pyepics/pyepics), [CONS Common](https://github.com/lnls-sirius/cons-common) and python>=3.6.
 Dependencies listed at `requirements.txt`.

-Clone from master or download the latest release.<br>
+Clone from master or download the latest release.
 Optionally the user may clone recursive in order to pull the module `conscommon`.
-If so, install the submodule using `cd cons-common && pip install .`.<br>
+If so, install the submodule using `cd cons-common && pip install .`.

 ### EPICS Base
 Install EPICS and add it to PATH(Windows only)